A more formal version is available here: click to open or directly download

 On a daily basis, my daily work revolves around handling code of a physical systems model (Partial differential equations) and some deeplearning model ( neural network models, mostly in PyTorch) to solve a data assimilation problem.

-Overview of my PhD research
+A brief overview of my PhD research

 My thesis research work concentrates around Data assimilation for chaotic dynamical system using EnKF (Evensen(2003)), a general sequential state estimation algorithm which computes the best estimate of the state with associated uncertainty.
 Data assimilation is a way to force the numerical model using observations from the real system in order to keep it near the true state of the system.
 It enables both short and long-term prediction by combining the model estimates and the observations in a statistially optimal way.
-The partial observations provide information of the true state indirectly, where as the model serves to take in account various physical conservation laws and their constraint, making the estimation of the full state possible even with only partial and noisy observations.

 The underlying theme of my interests have been in studying filtering algorithms and their properties which can be used to diagnose and improve the same.
 In a joint work, I have worked on demonstrating numerical filter stability, a crucial property of a filter using Sinkhorn distance, a distances between probaility distribution.
 In another work, I am looking at instability properties of a dynamical system such as lyapunov vectors which are of potential utility in improving the existing techniques in prediction and estimation of a dynamical system in general.
 Now I talk about them in detail the following posts below.